2020 Indian Pass

 About the Program: Snowy plovers, least terns, American oystercatchers, brown pelicans, and others rely on the western Point of St. Vincent National Wildlife Refuge; this area is not only enticing to wild birds, but to visiting paddlers.

-To help protect the point, Friends of the Refuge hired a summer intern in 2018 to act as an ambassador for the breeding and migrating birds of St. Vincent NWR.
+To help protect the point, Friends of the Refuge hired summer interns in 2018 and 2019 to act as ambassadors for the breeding and migrating birds of St. Vincent NWR.
+In 2018, Miss Kimberly Magee educated more than 700 individual visitors to Indian Pass, and prevented many intrusions into the nesting area.
+Chloe Dubben continued and expanded the work in 2019.
+Our program goal is to repeat thier success in 2020.

 and to replace educational signage lost to Hurricane Michael.